driesbenoit/ugent-letter/README.md

 Installation
 ============
-The theme is an addendum for LaTeX, hence it is assumed that you have a running LaTeX installation.
+The theme is an addendum for LaTeX, hence it is assumed that you have a running LaTeX installation such as Tex-Live or MikTeX.

 Once you have the files, all that is required for the theme to work is putting the files into a directory where LaTeX can find them.
 This boils down to mimicking the so called TDS (or TeX Directory Structure).